 As a landlord, it’s your responsibility to store the tenant’s security deposit.
 Some states have rules on how landlords should go about doing it.
 However, for others like California, state law doesn’t include specific requirements for doing so.

-You can store the tenant’s deposit anyhow you like, whether in an interest-bearing account or a normal account.
+The landlord can store the tenants money deposit anyway they like, whether in an interest-bearing account or a normal account like the month's rent.
 There is also no requirement as to whether landlords can combine it with personal funds or keep it separate.

 Security Deposit Receipt